abailly/abailly.github.io/drafts/agile-startup.md

 We went live on the 20th of March, one month after the initial target set in December.
 The tech team is now 3 people, including me, all of which are mainly developers.
 We do not have a dedicated operations team and the tech team is responsible for both developing new features and maintaining the application in good operational conditions.
-We had one major production incident at the end of September where we were on the verge of losing data but we managed to recover from it and this one a major lesson learned as far as operations are concerned.

 # Planning